-Pursuant to the requirements of the Securities Act, this registration statement has been signed below by the following persons on behalf of the registrant and in the capacities indicated on February 1, 2011.
+Pursuant to the requirements of the Securities Act, this amendment to the registration statement has been signed below by the following persons on behalf of the registrant and in the capacities indicated on March 3, 2011.

 Signature Title

 /s/ Daniel P. Gold Chief Executive Officer, President and Director

 Daniel P. Gold (Principal Executive Officer)

 /s/ Thomas M. Zech Chief Financial Officer

 Thomas M. Zech (Principal Financial and Accounting Officer)

-/s/ Bryan R.G.
-Williams Chairman of Board of Directors
+Chairman of Board of Directors

 Bryan R.G.
 Williams

-/s/ Philip A. Johnston Director
+Director

 Philip A. Johnston

-/s/ Christine A. White Director
+Director

 Christine A. White

-/s/ Leah R. Cann Director
+Director

-Leah R. Cann -
+Leah R. Cann

+By: /s/ Daniel P. Gold

+Daniel P. Gold